-I get it, New Year’s resolutions are the worst.
-They rarely pan out (1/3 don’t even make it to February) and they’re typically a reminder of what you’re failing at (or more accurately, what society says you’re failing at).
+I know, New Year’s resolutions are the worst.
+They rarely pan out (1/3 don’t even make it to February) and leave you feeling like a failure because of it.

 New Year’s resolutions are wrought with disappointment, shame, and the uncomfortable feeling of “committing” to something you don’t actually want to do.

 But despite being burned by Januarys past, the new year rolls around and we inevitably feel compelled to start anew — and it’s to our benefit to ride this motivation wave and take advantage of our inspired energy.

 So how do we make the most out of our New Year’s motivation?

 If you feel inclined, find some paper — or your phone’s notepad — and take five minutes to put some intention and planning behind your resolution.

 - Clarify your vision & choose a goal you actually want to do.

 When you reflect on the vision you have for the next year, make sure you discriminate between what is actually important to you vs. what is important to others or society.
 Ask yourself, how do I want my life to be better or different in a year from now?
 Why is this valuable or important to me?

 A good litmus test is whether or not you feel truly energized and excited to work towards your goal.
 If you feel dread — that’s not it.
 Our brain is programmed to avoid suffering, so goals that don’t feel good will promptly get the boot.